brontolinux/hENC/README.md

 You pass a list of specially formatted text files to a bundle, the bundle runs a module that reads the files, merges the information in them to remove conflicts, and sets or unsets classes and variables.

 hENC will read the files in the order they are given in the list, build a coherent set of classes and variables and hand them to the agent.
 If more than one file controls the same class or variable, the setting read last is retained and the previous ones discarded.

+hENC will also set a class `henc_classification_completed` you can test for to detect if it ran properly.

 ### Build a list of settings' files ###